zhukov000/ConsolePainter/README.md

 For convert colors use own function rgbToConsoleColor.

-For loading BMP to memory use another project: BitmapLibrary (https://github.com/zhukov000/BitmapLibrary)
+For loading BMP to memory was used another project: BitmapLibrary (https://github.com/zhukov000/BitmapLibrary)